xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

   - Advanced the linked list to the next node: pLayerInfo = pLayerInfo->pNext.
   - Call down the chain either `vkCreateDevice` or `vkCreateInstance`
-  - Initialize your layer dispatch table by calling the next entity's Get*ProcAddr function once for each Vulkan command needed in your dispatch table
+  - Initialize your layer dispatch table by calling the next entity's Get*ProcAddr function once for each Vulkan function needed in your dispatch table

 #### Example Code for CreateInstance